ml5js/ml5-library/README.md

 ## Standalone Examples

 You can find a collection of standalone examples in this repository within the `examples/` directory.
-You can also test working hosted of the examples online on the ml5.js examples index website (TODO: Add a link).
+You can also test working hosted of the examples online on the [ml5.js examples index website](https://examples.ml5js.org/).

 These examples are meant to serve as an introduction to the library and machine learning concepts.